sohomd/HHID/README.md

-# HHID
-A Human-Human Interaction Dataset for Contact-Aware Novel View Synthesis
+# HHID: A Human-Human Interaction Dataset for Contact-Aware Novel View Synthesis